 Contextual reporting

 Once you’ve detected a cloud issue, you need to identify its source.
 A cloud management platform that offers root cause analysis can help here.
-This allows you to pinpoint the key points of failure so you know what needs to be fixed.
+This allows you to pinpoint the critical points of failure so you know what needs to be fixed.

 Compatibility